MicrosoftDocs/patterns-practices/patterns-practices/reference/bootstrapper-class-mspp.md

 Remarks
 -------

-<span id="remarksToggle"></span> This class must be overridden to provide application specific configuration.
+ This class must be overridden to provide application specific configuration.

 Inheritance Hierarchy
 ---------------------